 Different to a ‘Normal’ Trust

-An SMSF can’t distribute before it meets a condition of release and has to distribute at least a certain amount – minimum pension payments which might be more or less than income – once in pension mode.
-In a ‘normal’ trust the trustee must distribute all income or otherwise be assessed at the top marginal rate, but nothing more.
+A SMSF can’t distribute before it meets a condition of release.
+In a ‘normal’ trust the trustee must distribute all income or otherwise be assessed at the top marginal rate.

 And so on.
 Do you get the gist?

 Your SMSF has to pay tax on its assessable income but to what extent is governed by the Income Tax Assessment Acts in conjunction with the SIS Act.